 Therapy Agreement / Clinical Terms

-1. Scope of service
+1. Scope of therapy

 Therapy offers psychological support, reflective space, relational insight, and practical help in understanding what keeps repeating in your emotional life, relationships, and inner world.

-2. Age policy
+3. Age policy

 Therapy is generally offered to adults aged 18+.